 Krita has at least 5 times more blending modes than PS.
 They are sorted by categories in the drop-down menu.
 You can use the checkbox to add your most used to the Favorite categories.

 This is Krita’s strong point.
 There are many paint tools and they have a lot of options.

 In Krita, there is a totally different paradigm for defining what ‘tools’ are compared to PS.
 Unlike in PS, you will not find the brush, eraser, clone, blur tool, etc. Instead, you will find a way to trace your strokes on the canvas: freehand, line, rectangle, circle, multiple brush, etc. When you have selected the ‘way to trace’ you can choose the way to paint: erasing / cloning / blurring, etc are all part of way it paint managed by the brush-engines options.
 These brush engine options are saved into so-called presets, which you can find on Brush presets.
 You can fine tune, and build your own presets using the Edit Brush Settings icon on the top tool bar.

 In Krita, the eraser is not a tool, it is a Blending mode (or Composite mode).
-You can change each brush you have to erase by pressing E. By pressing E again you’ll be back to the last blending mode you had selected before pressing E the first time.
+You can change each brush you have to erase by pressing the E key.
+By pressing the E key again you’ll be back to the last blending mode you had selected before pressing the E key the first time.

-Shift: Grow or Shrink the brush size (or [ and ]).
+Shift: Grow or Shrink the brush size (or the [ and ] keys).

 /: Switch last preset selected and current (ex: a pencil preset, and an eraser preset).